chilcote/outset/README.md

-outset
+Outset
 ======

-This script automatically processes packages and scripts at first boot and/or each (subsequent) user login.
+This script automatically processes packages, profiles, and/or scripts at boot, on demand, and/or login.

 Requirements
 ------------
-+ python 2.7
++ python 2.7+
 + I've only tested on 10.9+.
 YMMV
-+ (and not explicitly required, but strongly recommended:)[The Luggage](https://github.com/unixorn/luggage)

 Usage
 -----

 The script is meant to be triggered by launchd so there is no interactive mode as such.
 The `--boot` argument is triggered by a LaunchDaemon and therefore will be run by root.
 The `--login` argument is triggered by a LaunchAgent, so it is running in the user context.

-For testing purposes, one could manually run the command from the same directory as the outset script:
+For testing purposes, one could manually run the command:

-	sudo ./outset --boot
+	sudo /usr/local/bin/outset/outset --boot
-	./outset --login
+	/usr/local/bin/outset/outset --login

 `outset` is controlled by four launchd plists: